pest-parser/book/src/parser_api.md

 # Parser API

 `pest` provides several ways of accessing the results of a successful parse.
-We will use the following grammar to demonstrate examples:
+The examples below use the following grammar:

 ```
 number = { '0'..'9'+ }                   // one or more decimal digits